WangLab-CEMPS/2020STARProtocols_pipeline/DownStreamAnalysis/README.md

 ### Note

-- you can see the EnrichmentAnalysis script in [Enrichment_clusterProfiler](Script/Enrichment_clusterProfiler.R)
+- you can see the EnrichmentAnalysis script in [Enrichment_clusterProfiler.R](Script/Enrichment_clusterProfiler.R)

-- you can see the final DiffPeakAnno in [DiffPeakGO](File/E50h_GM3D_DiffPeakGO.csv)
+- you can see the final DiffPeakGO result in [DiffPeakGO](File/E50h_GM3D_DiffPeakGO.csv)

-- PeakAnno is a complex thing
+- `PeakAnno` is a complex task, which means if you set different parameters in one tool or different tools, the peak relevant gene will be different.
+And then, the final GO result will be different.
+There are many annotated ways you can try in `ChIPseeker`, just like `genomicAnnotationPriority`, `addFlankGeneInfo` .
+Apart from the `ChIPseeker`, [ChIPpeakAnno](https://www.bioconductor.org/packages/release/bioc/html/ChIPpeakAnno.html) and [UROPA](https://github.com/loosolab/UROPA) may be a another option you can try.

 - Myseesion